rocco/grunt-mustache-hogan-html/README.md

 ## Getting Started
-This plugin requires Grunt `~0.4.2`
+This is a plugin for [Grunt](http://gruntjs.com/getting-started).

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+Install this plugin with this command:

 ```shell
 npm install grunt-mustache-hogan-html --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, it may be enabled inside your `Gruntfile.js` like this:

 ```js
 grunt.loadNpmTasks('grunt-mustache-hogan-html');